By Gary S. Venner, SVP & Director of Outsourcing, TBI, and Marianne Bays, Ph.D., VP & Measurement Services Director, TBI

 -- Customer Satisfaction.

 Effective issue resolution and dispute resolution procedures ensure that problems and disputes are handled as quickly as possible and are solved at the lowest possible management levels.

 The vendor staff and the company staff person responsible for delivery of the particular program component would identify each issue.
 Issues should be documented in an electronic Program Issues Log that is readily accessible to the Vendor Manager, vendor Program Manager, and IT/Business Process staff.
 The Program Issues Log includes a description of the problem, the person the issue is assigned to for resolution, the resolution description, the escalation and escalation date.

 For each issue, the IT/Business Process staff and the vendor staff should jointly determine the persons responsible for resolving the issue and the expected resolution date.
 The lowest most appropriate level of management should resolve issues depending on the nature of the issue.
 Unresolved or open issues that are past the due date should be escalated to the company's Vendor Manager and the vendor's Program Manager during regularly scheduled status meetings.
 If the Vendor Manager and vendor's Program Manager cannot agree, these issues should be escalated to the Contract Executive and the vendor's Program Executive and Account Executive.

 This paper was developed to provide general background to assist insurance industry clients in decisions related to implementing vendor management best practices.

-This is the fourth installment to be published on the Insurance & Technology Web site.
-The first installment covered Critical Success Factors and Key Inhibiting Factors; the second installment covered Vendor Management, Communication and Relationship Management, and Issue Resolution; the third installment covered Service Levels, Performance Analysis and Improvement, and Customer Satisfaction Measurement.
+This is the second installment to be published on the Insurance & Technology Web site, www.insurancetech.com.
+The first installment covered Critical Success Factors and Key Inhibiting Factors in managing vendor relationships.